Bllose/Informations/Finance/FED/README.md

 (B2) a time of great disagreement, confusion, or suffering.
 **in crisis** experiencing a time of great difficulty, danger, or suffering.
 - It's important for families in crisis to know they are not alone.

+**depression** noun UNHAPPINESS
+**depression** noun NO ACTIVITY
+(C2) a period in which there is very little business activity and not many jobs.
+- The stock market crash marked the start of a severe depression.

+**recession** noun
+(B2) a period when the economy of a country is not successful and conditions for business are bad.

+**expansion** noun
+(B2) the increase of something in size, number, or importance.